Trade name: Canada

 In some Canadian jurisdictions, such as Ontario, when a businessperson writes a trade name on a contract, invoice, or cheque, they must also add the legal name of the business.

 Numbered companies will very often operate as something other than their legal name, which is unrecognizable to the public.

 Chile

-In Chile, a trade name is known as a nombre de fantasía ('fantasy' or 'fiction' name), and the legal name of business is called a razón social (social name).
+In Chile, a trade name is known as a nombre de fantasía ('fantasy' or 'fiction' name), and the legal name of a business is called a razón social (social name).

+India

+In India, it is mandatory for all business establishments, be they private limited companies, LLPs, or sole proprietors, to maintain a distinction between the business's 'Legal Name' (as per incorporation or registration documents) and 'Trade Name'.
+This Trade Name, which is also commonly referred to as the "doing business as" or "DBA" name, is how a company operates publicly for marketing purposes.
+The Indian legal and regulatory structure under the jurisdiction of the Ministry of Corporate Affairs (MCA) and the Goods and Services Tax (India) GST framework requires businesses to duly inform of their Trade Name, which is then to be displayed on all their invoices, signage, and in commercial correspondence.

 Ireland

 In Ireland, businesses are legally required to register business names where these differ from the surname(s) of the sole trader or partners, or the legal name of a company.
 The Companies Registration Office publishes a searchable register of such business names.

 Japan

-In Japan, the word yagō (屋号) is used.
+In Japan, historically, it was known as the word "yagō (屋号)", but today it is legally defined as the word "shōgō (商号)" and is commonly referred to as such.

 Nigeria

-In Colonial Nigeria, certain tribes had members that used a variety of trading names to conduct business with the Europeans.
+In Colonial Nigeria, certain tribes had members who used a variety of trading names to conduct business with the Europeans.
 Two examples were King Perekule VII of Bonny, who was known as Captain Pepple in trade matters, and King Jubo Jubogha of Opobo, who bore the pseudonym Captain Jaja.
 Both Pepple and Jaja would bequeath their trade names to their royal descendants as official surnames upon their deaths.